Gubchik123/obsidian-movie-search-plugin/README.md

 Set the preferred locale for the movie search.
 The default is 'auto', which means that the locale is automatically detected by user's query or browser settings.

+### Ask preferred locale

+Enable or disable the asking of the preferred locale before searching for movies.

 ### Open new movie note

 Enable or disable the opening of the new movie note after creation.